campegg/dotfiles/README.md

 # .dotfiles

 Inspired by the [multitude of other people who have done this before](https://github.com/topics/dotfiles), I've started collecting various config files in an effort to standardize my setups across computers.
-Plus it will (hopefully!) make it a little easier to move my prefernces to a new machine when I need to.
+Plus it will (hopefully!) make it a little easier to move my preferences to a new machine when I need to.

-Feel free us use whatever you'd like, but I'd recommend that you don't just straight-up use these files as they are; just because thery work for me, doesn't mean that they will work for you (or at all!), or--more importantly--match your preferences.
+Feel free us use whatever you'd like, but I'd recommend that you don't just straight-up use these files as they are; just because thery work for me, doesn't mean that they will work for you (or at all!), or -- more importantly -- match your preferences.

 ### Other Notable Collections

-* [Github does dotfiles](https://dotfiles.github.io/)--the best place to start.
+* [Github does dotfiles](https://dotfiles.github.io/) -- the best place to start.
 * [Anish Athalye](https://github.com/anishathalye/dotfiles)
 * [Darryl Abbate](https://github.com/rootbeersoup/dotfiles)
 * [Dries Vints](https://github.com/driesvints/dotfiles)